ShirshoDipto/social-media-client/README.md

 - Update/remove profile picture
 - Update/remove cover picture.
 - Update user biodata.
-- Search users (See additional info section no.1)
+- Search users (See additional info no.1)

 ### 3. Friendships

 - Send, accept, and reject friend requests from other users.
-(See additional info section no.2)
+(See additional info no.2)
 - Remove users from the friend list.
 - Show friendship status upon entering a user’s profile.